V.7. MISCELLANEOUS WORDS, PART 7/10 (mpo-ne)

 – mvungututu : beginning of dawn

-– mvutu : answer, reply, response
+– mvutu : return / answer, reply, retort, rejoinder, rebuttal, refutation / prayer, supplication

 – mvutuka / mvutukulu : return